 Tracking Purchases Against Contracts and Contract Budgets

-An integrated solution also packs more of a punch because the solution not only manages all your requisitions and purchase orders but it also tracks them against a vendor contract.
+An integrated accounts payable automation solution also packs more of a punch because the solution not only manages all your requisitions and purchase orders but it also tracks them against a vendor contract.
 As a result, your organization can be even more precise about the amount and dates of money spent under a vendor contract.
 For instance, if your organization has negotiated a contract with a construction company for building improvements, that contract can be entered into your procurement system.
 Subsequently, employees can assign a requisition to the contract before submitting it for approval.
 When the approver logs into the organization’s purchasing software, he or she can see the pending requisition and all other purchase commitments and their statuses.
 To further guarantee that the purchase request is within the scope of the contract budget, the approver can check the status of the budget before giving approval.
-In this way, contract management works hand in hand with a requisition and purchase order system to reinforce CFOs’ control over the entire process.
+In this way, contract management works hand in hand with a requisition and purchase order system to reinforce CFOs’ control over the entire procure to pay process.

 Audit Trail of Contract Approvals